stev47/StaticKernels.jl/README.md

 Current features include

 - custom kernel functions in arbitrary dimensions
-- custom boundary/extension handling
+- efficient custom boundary extensions
-- kernel acts as a function in `map`, `map!`
+- kernel acts as a function in e.g. `map` or `mapreduce`
 - package is small and dependency free

 ## Usage